Information to citizens

-Information for citizens whose biological samples are stored by SSI
+Information for citizens whose samples are stored in The Danish National Biobank

 Where do the biological samples come from?